ceph/ceph-cm-ansible/roles/testnode/README.rst

 +++++

 The testnode role is primarily used by the ``testnodes.yml`` playbook.
-This playbook is run by cobbler during bare-metal imaging to prepare a node for testing and it also used by Teuthology during test runs to ensure the config is correct before testing.
+This playbook is run by cobbler during bare-metal imaging to prepare a node for testing and it also used by teuthology during test runs to ensure the config is correct before testing.

 **NOTE:** ``testnodes.yml`` is limited to run against hosts in the ``testnodes`` group by the ``hosts`` key in the playbook.